dhja/datacleaning/CODEBOOK.md

-## This file contains the details of code in the scripts
+### This file contains the details of code in the scripts

-## a code book describes the variables, the data, and any transformations or work that performed on the data
+### Variables in the tidy dataset

-### The variables in the tidy dataset
+Except the first two, all other variables in the tidy dataset are numeric.

-Except the first two, all other variables in the tidy dataset are numeric Variable 1, [Activity] is a string that can take 6 values:
+Variable 1, [Activity] is a string that can take 6 values:
 * 1 WALKING
 * 2 WALKING_UPSTAIRS